 Spice up the original box

 Michael Lorenzo took the most economical route and used the original storage box, with dividers, to separate all of their cards.
 It’s almost full, but a viable option!

-You can find the horizontal dividers in the image above here.
-More dividers will be added to the top of this page as permission is granted.
+You can find the horizontal dividers in the image above here, or dividers at the top of this page here.